 The regular layout of her works mimics that of the exercise books used throughout early education, and the characters within those spaces are records of our gradual improvement.
 Still, each new character brings a curious deviation from the earlier, rather than its perfect replica.

-In her latest solo exhibition in 2020 in TAKSU Kuala Lumpur, titled “New Mundane”, she used the theme “Norma Baharu” or the new normal in the way of life where she includes the item we took it for granted before and now it became our essential.
+For her latest solo exhibition in TAKSU Kuala Lumpur, “New Mundane” (2020), Mei Kei used the theme “Norma Baharu” or ‘the new normal’ to feature items we take for granted before and now it became our essential.

-Born in 1993 in Kuala Lumpur, Mei Kei completed Diploma in Fine Art in Dasein Academy of Art in 2016.
-She was a recipient of several awards including in 2017 where she won the Jury’s Award, Young Contemporaries (Bakat Muda Sezaman) organised by National Art Gallery (KL).
-Currently, she works as a children art teacher from 2011 till present.
+Born in Kuala Lumpur, Mei Kei completed Diploma in Fine Art in Dasein Academy of Art in 2016.
+She was a recipient of several awards including the 2017 Jury’s Award for Young Contemporaries (Bakat Muda Sezaman) organised by National Art Gallery (KL).